Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/fhir-resource-app-registration.md

 ## Deployment (manual)

-1. Create a FHIR Resource Application Registration
+1. If you have opted for AAD, create a FHIR Resource Application Registration in the AAD tenant.
+Otherwise, for B2C, create it in the B2C tenant.
     - Go to `App Registrations`
     - Create a new application.
 It's easiest if this matches the name of your Azure Developer CLI environment.
     - Click `Register` (ignore redirect URI).